 The Victorian Ombudsman is a constitutionally entrenched independent officer of the Victorian Parliament (ss 18(1B)(o), 94E Constitution Act 1975 (Vic)).
 The Victorian Ombudsman’s functions are primarily established by the Ombudsman Act 1973 (Vic) (“OA (Vic)”).

-•OA (Vic) investigations and enquiries into administrative actions taken by authorities (s 13(1)).
+•OA (Vic) investigations and enquiries: to enquire into or formally investigate administrative actions of authorities (s 13(1) OA Act (Vic)).

-•Parliamentary referrals: to investigate matters referred by a parliamentary house or committee (s 16).
-The only matters that cannot be referred to the Victorian Ombudsman are matters “concerning a judicial proceeding”.
-However, as a result of an amendment made in 2012, parliamentary referrals cannot oblige or empower the Victorian Ombudsman to investigate “exempt persons or bodies” (s 13AA(3)).
+•Parliamentary referrals: to investigate matters referred by a House of Parliament or parliamentary committee (s 16 OA Act (Vic)).
+The only matters that cannot be referred to the ombudsman are matters “concerning a judicial proceeding”.
+However, as a result of an amendment made in 2012, parliamentary referrals cannot oblige or empower the ombudsman to investigate “exempt persons or bodies” (s 13AA(3) OA Act (Vic)).

-•Protected disclosure complaints: to investigate protected disclosure complaints under the Protected Disclosure Act 2012 (Vic) (“PDA”) that have been referred by the Independent Broad-based Anti-corruption Commission (IBAC) (ss 15C–15F).
+•Protected disclosure complaints: to investigate protected disclosure complaints under the Protected Disclosure Act 2012 (Vic) (“PD Act”) that have been referred by the Independent Broad-based Anti-corruption Commission (IBAC) (ss 15C–15F OA Act (Vic)).
 These referrals relate to “authorities” or “protected disclosure entities”.

 •state government departments and administrative offices;